 For most individuals, the primary concern with filing bankruptcy is whether or not they will lose their home.
 With Chapter 7, it is possible to retain possession of your house, especially if it is considered an exempt property.
 You may also be able to retain essential possessions, like cooking utensils, bedding, and even benefits or retirement funds.

-If you think Chapter 7 bankruptcy may be an option for you, contact Wadhwani & Shanfeld to speak with one of our attorneys.
-As we being the process to your financial resolution, we will need to file a petition, along with several forms regarding your properties, income, expenses, and total debts.
+If you think Chapter 7 bankruptcy may be an option for you, contact Wadhwani & Shanfeld to speak with one of our lawyers in Los Angeles.
+As we begin the process to your financial resolution, we will need to file a petition, along with several forms regarding your properties, income, expenses, and total debts.

-To speak with our experienced bankruptcy attorneys about your financial options, contact Wadhwani & Shanfeld or call for a free consultation.
+Speak with our experienced Chapter 7 bankruptcy attorneys in Los Angeles about your financial options.
+Contact Wadhwani & Shanfeld.